thattanarayana/SOC_Projects/loggly/README.md

 #SOC Analyst learning process
 SOC Log Monitoring & Attack Detection using Loggly

-* As part of my SOC Analyst learning journey, I have completed studying Log Management tools.
+* As part of my SOC Analyst learning journey, I have explored studying Log Management cloud tool.
 * I have also uploaded my complete project on Loggly, which includes detailed data and explanations of the concepts I learned.

 -: Project Overview :-